Tips on how to make delicious homemade pesto made with fresh sweet basil, pine nuts, garlic and extra virgin olive oil.

-I have a ton of beautiful basil in my garden right now, so I decided to make a big batch of homemade pine nut pesto so that I can enjoy it for the next few months to come.
+I have a ton of beautiful basil in my garden right now, so I decided to make a big batch of homemade pine nut pesto so that I can enjoy it throughout the year.
 I LOVE pine nuts in pesto.
-Pine nut pesto is the classic version, but I'll sometimes use a blend of walnuts and pine nuts for this recipe.
+Pine nut pesto is the classic version, but I’ll often use a blend of walnuts and pine nuts for this recipe.
 It really comes down to your flavor preference.

-1 ½ cups good quality extra virgin olive oil
+- Olive oil– good quality extra virgin olive oil is a must here.

 Separate the basil leaves from the hard stems.
 Place into a large salad spinner filled with cold water.
 Soak leaves for a few seconds to clean.
 Rinse and spin to dry the leaves.